Virginia Hershey plant workers vote against unionizing - NewsBreak

 Beckman’s statement is the same one posted on wearehersheysd.com, a website set up by the Stuarts Draft plant that shares information about labor unions but that makes its opposition clear .

-The site claims that recruitment in Stuarts Draft is hard and unionizing would make it more difficult, and that a union “ gambles with employees’ wages and benefits .”‘An uphill battle’: Labor advocates demand more negotiating rights for Virginia’s workers
+The site claims that recruitment in Stuarts Draft is hard and unionizing would make it more difficult, and that a union “ gambles with employees’ wages and benefits .”Amazon launches program to help refugees

 The website does provide answers to several anonymous questions, including: “Why are you resorting to disgusting union-busting techniques?” and “If a union is so bad for workers then why did Hershey go out of its way to hire a union buster to create this website to try and convince workers to form a union?”